 Coach Casey does not like to help on a drive penetration from the strong side corner.
 Why?
 In the NBA, corner three is the most emphasized shot these days and the players are hitting it with high percentages.

-Closeouts in any league is the place where the problems start.
+Closeouts in any league are the place where the problems start.

 These are the corner three situations that are explained earlier in the article.
 The principle is the same, with the exception of how the player from the weak side corner is changing his position.

 If the ball goes on a low post, for sure there will be cutters flying inside the paint.
 We do not want to let cutters run through our paint area freely.
 If you see the cutter, players that are closest to his line of entry need to take an extra step towards him and to touch him.
 This way you are going to tell the offense that you are aware of everything that is happening inside the restricted area.